Demographics of Hyderabad

+History of census

+The first census in Hyderabad State was conducted on 17 February 1881, synchronously with the rest of British India.
+It was a massive, covert, single-night administrative operation executed entirely by moonlight, resulting in a total enumerated population of 3,67,417 residents in city of Hyderabad.
+The total population of the erstwhile Hyderabad State was recorded at 9,845,594.
+The city of Hyderabad, for census purposes, included the municipality of Chaderghat, Secunderabad and Bolarum cantonments and the Residency Bazaars, according to the 1901 Census report.

 Ethnic groups, Language and Religion

 Residents of Hyderabad are called Hyderabadi.
-They are predominantly the native Hyderabadi Muslims and Telugu people (mostly Hindu).
+They are predominantly the Telugu people (mostly Hindu)and native Hyderabadi Muslims.
 The minority communities of Hyderabad are Kannadiga (including Nawayathi), Marwari, Odia, Bengali, Tamil, Malayali, Gujarati, Marathis, Hindavi, Sindhi, Iranian, Punjabi, Pathan, and Turkic.
 Among the foreign-origin communities Yemeni Arabs form the majority with African Arabs, Iranian, Pathani and Turkic as minorities - who kept settling here during Muslim rule, but which declined after the accession of Hyderabad State into the Indian Union.

 Telugu and Urdu are the official languages of Hyderabad, while English is commonly used.
 Telugu in Hyderabad has a varied dialect called the Telangana dialect, and the Urdu spoken in the city is called Deccani Urdu.
 A significant population of the city speaks different languages such as Hindi, Marathi, Odia, Bengali, Kannada, Tamil and Malayalam.

 Though Hindus form a majority of the population, Muslims have substantial presence across the city and are predominant in and around Old City.
 The other religious communities are Christian, Sikh, Jain, Buddhist and Zoroastrian.
 Iconic temples, mosques and churches are housed in the city.
 After the expansion of city limits and formation of Greater Hyderabad Municipal Corporation in 2007, the Hyderabad city's religious statistics of 2011 census are: Hindus (64.93%), Muslims (30.13%), Christians (2.75%), Jains (0.29%), Sikhs (0.25%), Buddhists (0.04%) and remaining others.
 The population of Hyderabad district is 39.43 lakhs, where Hindus are 20.46 lakhs (51.89%) and Muslims are 17.13 lakhs (43.35%).